vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

 ### Task 6: Prepare Environment and Create Migration Accounts

-1. In the Azure Portal navigate to your **CohoCloud** resource group, and click on your storage account.
+1. In the Azure Portal navigate to your **CohoCloud** resource group, and select on your storage account.

-2. In the Storage account blade, and under settings, click on **Access keys**.
+2. In the Storage account blade, and under settings, select on **Access keys**.

     ![In the Storage account blade, under Settings, Access keys is selected.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image36.png "Choose access keys from the menu of the storage account")